In Depth Baby Product Reviews Led by a Pediatrician

 Pampers is a brand name synonymous with babies and diapers.
 It is a name most parents know, and many hospitals use them.
 Pampers is a Proctor and Gamble company that has the distinction of helping to invent the modern disposable diaper in the 1950s.
 In the 1970s, Pampers came out with tape closures instead of pins, and the 80s and 90s saw the creation of a thin diaper, gelling material, elastic legs, and refastening tabs.
 Pampers continues to advance its designs even today.

-Pampers Baby Dry was also reviewed in our best overnight diaper review in size four compared to the size one tested in this review.
+Pampers Baby Dry was also reviewed in our overnight diaper review in size four compared to the size one tested in this review.
 The Baby Dry performed much better in our tests for absorption in size four than it did in size 1.
 The Best Disposable Diaper Review has newborns and young infants in mind, while we geared the overnight review toward choosing diapers for older babies with increased overnight urine output.

 pampers baby dry - the baby dry is both comfortable and durable compared to much of the...